cpviolator/CPS-QUDA/README.md

       the new `QPropWRandWall` classes in that one may employ dilution, Jacobi smearing, or both.

+   5. Smearing and Gauge Fixing

+      In order to properly apply the gauge fixing matrices to the source and sink fermion fields, we needed to change the order in which gauge fixing and smearing are performed.
+For the source this is a simple case of reodering some function calls, but for the sink we must move the gauge fixing routine out of `QPropW.Run()` and into `GaussSinkSmearProp()`.
+As a result, when using gauge fixing and smeared operators, one must set the new `QPropWArg` flag `smeared_snk = 1` so that the internal routines can perform gauge fixing in the correct order.

+      N.B.
 The current release of CPS contains a bug in the function `GFWallSource()`.
 We have fixed the bug in this release.

+        DEVELOPMENT

 All changes to the current vanilla version of CPS are delineated by

 	Begin QUDA_CPS
 	      ... code changes ...